 Tell us a little about yourself?

-I have lived in three countries, have a love for all furry creatures, and is a proud dog mum to my Swiss Shepard Odin.
+I have lived in three countries, have a love for all furry creatures, and I am a proud dog mum to my Swiss Shepard Odin.
 I fell in love with books and learning when my mother took me to the bookshop she worked in every school holiday.
 I would entertain myself by browsing each of the shelves and spend hours in the staff room devouring all the reading copies that were on offer.
 I even remember being allowed to stay home from school because I had to finish reading the latest Harry Potter books.

-I grew up wanting to understand and help people; this led me to study medical radiations and then psychology.
+Growing up I had always wanted to understand and help people; this led me to study medical radiations and then psychology.
 Through my academic journey, I took an interest in Organisational Psychology because I recognised how impactful the relationship between an individual’s professional and personal lives are.
-I started my professional career as a recruitment consultant and have now become an executive assistant to the lovely CEO Kris Grant at the ASPL Group.
+I started my professional career as a recruitment consultant and have now become an executive assistant to the wonderful CEO Ms Kris Grant at the ASPL Group.

 Who are the women who have inspired you the most in your life?

 Hands down the most prominent woman would be my mother, who has had a life that Hollywood would love a script from.
 Her strength and courage inspire me to no end, she is constantly open to learning and strives to nurture the people around her effortlessly.
 There is so much gratitude I feel for her because we both grow, learn, and support each other every day.